 Dr. Michele Perego is interested in the development of new bottom-up approaches for the synthesis of functional nanostructured materials with typical feature dimension below 20 nm.
 The focus of his research activity is on one side the investigation of fundamental issues related to the self -assembly processes in polymeric films and on the other side the use of these macromolecules to synthesize functional nanostructures.
 This result is obtained either by using the nanostructured polymeric material as a mask for subsequent processing of semiconducting or dielectric materials or by introducing proper functionalities in the macromolecules to use the self assembled polymeric nanostructures as active materials in electronic, optoelectronic or photovoltaic devices.
 He is currently working on block copolymer self assembly to fabricate inorganic nanostructures.
-He is interesting in the understanding of the fundamental issues related ot the doping of semiconductor nanostructures and in the development of new self-assembly strategies to control doping of semiconductors at the nanoscale.
+He is interested in the understanding the fundamental issues related ot the doping of semiconductor nanostructures and in the development of new self-assembly strategies to control doping of semiconductors at the nanoscale.

 Block Copolymer Self-Assembly